A First-Occupancy Representation for Reinforcement Learning: Reinforcement Learning Preliminaries

 \paragraph{Fast transfer for multiple tasks} In the real world, we often have to perform multiple tasks within a single environment.
 A simplified framework for this scenario is to consider a set of MDPs $\mathcal M$ that share every property (i.e., $\mathcal S, \mathcal A, p, \gamma, \mu$) except reward functions, where each task within this family is determined by a reward function $r$ belonging to a set $\mathcal R$.
 Extending the notions of policy evaluation and improvement to this multitask setting, we can define \emph{generalized policy evaluation} (GPE) as the computation of the value function of a policy $\pi$ on a set of tasks $\mathcal R$.
 Similarly, \emph{generalized policy improvement} (GPI) for a set of ``base'' policies $\Pi$ is the definition of a policy $\pi'$ such that

 for some $r\in\mathcal R$.
-N{\"a}ively, performing GPE requires $|\Pi|$ runs of a generic policy evaluation algorithm.
-How can an agent take advantage of the shared structure among the tasks in $\mathcal M$?
-As hinted above, the SR offers a solution by decoupling the agent's evaluation of its expected transition dynamics under a given policy from a specific reward function.
-Then, rather than needing to directly estimate $Q^\pi\ \forall \pi\in\Pi$, $M^\pi$ only needs to be computed once, and given a new reward vector $\vec r$, the agent can quickly peform GPE via \cref{eq:SR_pe}.
-As shown by \cite{Barreto:2017_gpi}, it's then possible to combine GPE and GPI to define a new policy $\pi'$ via
+As hinted above, the SR offers a way to take advantage this shared structure by decoupling the agent's evaluation of its expected transition dynamics under a given policy from a single reward function.
+Rather than needing to directly estimate $Q^\pi\ \forall \pi\in\Pi$, $M^\pi$ only needs to be computed once, and given a new reward vector $\vec r$, the agent can quickly peform GPE via \cref{eq:SR_pe}.
+As shown by \cite{Barreto:2017_gpi}, GPE and GPI can be combined to define a new policy $\pi'$ via

 For brevity, we will refer to this combined procedure of GPE and GPI simply as ``GPI", unless otherwise noted.
 The resulting policy $\pi'$ is guaranteed to perform at least as well as any individual $\pi\in\Pi$ \citep{Barreto:2020_fastgpi} and is part of a larger class of policies termed \emph{set-improving policies} which perform at least as well as any single policy in a given set \citep{Zahavy:2021_smp}.